Robust earnings spur European stocks higher

 Bucking the trend, shares in pharma group Sanofi

-assets as part of a plan to cut costs by $400 million next year.
+non-core assets as part of a plan to cut costs by $400 million

 The Greek market was closed for a national holiday on